group-nn-at-icmab-csic/WorMe/README.md

 ## Installation

-WorMe is a MATLAB application for Windows OS.
+WorMe is a MATLAB application for Windows, macOS and Linux.
 It **does not require a MATLAB licence**.
+The software binaries and source code are found [here](https://github.com/group-nn-at-icmab-csic/WorMe/releases/latest).
-- Install as local software from the [executable file](https://github.com/group-nn-at-icmab-csic/WorMe/releases) (.exe)
+- Install as local software from the executable or install file.
-- Execute [the source code](https://github.com/group-nn-at-icmab-csic/WorMe/releases), `WM_length_determination.m`, from the MATLAB Desktop environment software (version >2021b).
+- Execute the source code, `WM_length_determination.m`, from the MATLAB Desktop environment software (version >2021b).
 (This requires a MATLAB licence).
+- Execute as a local file after installing MATLAB Runtime (version 9.11).

+More details can be found in the [Installation guide](Installation/Readme.md).

 -------------------------------------------
 ## Fast Tutorial